Quire of Voyces in Concert

 Artistic Director Nathan Kreitzer is Director of Choral and Vocal Activities at Santa Barbara City College where he teaches voice and also leads the Chamber Singers and College Choir.
 In addition, he's Director of Music at First United Methodist Church.
 He received a Bachelor's Degree in Vocal Performance from California State University, Fresno, and a Master’s Degree in Choral Conducting from the University of California at Irvine.
 He's studied with renowned conductors Gary Unruh, John Alexander, Richard Messenger, and Robert Page.
 As a professional vocalist, he's appeared with the Santa Barbara Chamber Orchestra, Ventura Master Chorale, Pacific Chorale of Orange County, Irvine Camerata, and Oregon Bach Festival Singers directed by Helmuth Rilling.

 Performances will be held at the beautifully resonant St. Anthony's Chapel in the Garden Street Academy, Saturday, April 26, at 7pm, and Sunday, April 27, at 3pm.
 Tickets through the Garvin Theater Box Office (965-5935) or at the door.
-Come and be transported by the seldom-heard, sensual, and deeply felt All Night Vigil, composed by one of the greatest composers of all time and performed by Santa Barbara's premiere vocal ensemble.
+Come and be transported by this seldom-heard, sensual, and deeply felt work, composed by one of the greatest composers of all time and performed by Santa Barbara's premiere vocal ensemble.

 Event Details